RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 Up to 2 advantages and disadvantages stack, so that is possible to roll with 3 dice.
 If you have both advantages and disadvantages, cancel them out 1-for-1.

 ## Focus Checks
-Focus Checks use your focus slots and focus die for the check.
+Focus Checks use your focus slots and a d4 for the check.

 ### Concentrate
-When you are injured or distracted while aiming, heeding, casting a spell, concentrating on a spell, or simmialrlly concentrating intently on something, make a Focus(concentrate) check.
+When you are wounded or distracted while aiming, heeding, casting a spell, concentrating on a spell, or simmilarly concentrating intently on something, make a Focus(concentrate) check.
-If the check contents are _something your're concentrating on_, the check fails and you lose concentration on that spell.
+If the check contents are _something your're concentrating on_, the check fails and you lose concentration.

 ### Beseech
 When you ask your deity, patron, other master for assistance, make a Focus(beseech) check.